Last Updated on March 8, 2023

 - November to January: Speedway Christmas is an awesome kid-friendly event and among our favorite displays of Christmas lights in North Carolina.

-Read More: Unique Things to Do in North Carolina
+Read More: 100+ Unique Things to Do In North Carolina (Your NC Bucket List)

 Charlotte Motor Speedway